-Each line of noise parameters has the following five entries: $\langle xI \rangle \langle x2 \rangle \langle x3 \rangle \langle x4 \rangle \langle x5 \rangle$ where x1 Frequency, in the units specified on the option line, or GHz, if no units are specified.
-The first group of noise data shall have a frequency less than or equal to the highest frequency used for the S-parameter, Z-parameter, etc. data earlier in the file. x 2 Minimum noise figure in decibels (dB). x 3 Source reflection coefficient to realize minimum noise figure.
+where x1 Frequency, in the units specified on the option line, or GHz, if no units are specified.
+The first group of noise data shall have a frequency less than or equal to the highest frequency used for the S-parameter, Z-parameter, etc. data earlier in the file. x 2 Minimum noise figure in decibels (dB). x3 Source reflection coefficient to realize minimum noise figure.
 This is a magnitude, regardless of the format specified on the option line.
-The values used for x3 and x4 form a complex pair, taken with reference to the impedance value specified on the option line.
-If no impedance is listed on the option line, the assumed reference is 50 ohms.
+The values used for $x3$ and $x4$ form a complex pair, taken with respect to the reference resistance value specified on the option line.
+If no resistance is listed on the option line, the assumed reference is 50 ohms. x4 Phase of the reflection coefficient, in degrees.
+As noted above, this is taken with respect to the reference resistance specified on the option line or, if no resistance is listed, an assumed value of 50 ohms. x5 Effective noise resistance, in ohms.
+A simulator may expect this parameter to meet physical requirements.
+If the user-supplied $x5$ value is less than required, then a simulator may force this $x5$ value to its lowest physical limit.
+For Version 1.0 files, $x5$ is normalized to the resistance specified on the option line, or 50 ohms if no value is specified.
+For Version 1.1 files, $x5$ is normalized to the